All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can sermorelin cause weight gain in women?

 Temporary water retention may cause a slight increase on the scale during the first few weeks.
-However, sermorelin's primary long-term effect on body composition is fat reduction and lean mass preservation, which typically results in favorable changes over time.
+But sermorelin's primary long-term effect on body composition is fat reduction and lean mass preservation, which typically results in favorable changes over time.

 Is sermorelin safe for women over 50?

 Many women over 50 use sermorelin safely and effectively.
 Age-related growth hormone decline is one of the primary reasons patients seek this therapy.
-However, thorough screening and regular monitoring are especially important in this age group.
+But thorough screening and regular monitoring are especially important in this age group.

 Can I use sermorelin during menopause?